Last updated: July 20, 2010

 1. Introduction

-The purpose of this guide is to provide new users with everything they need to know to get started using openSUSE as a home user/small office desktop operating system - quickly and easily.
+The purpose of this guide is to provide new users with everything they need to know to get started using openSUSE Leap as a home user/small office desktop operating system - quickly and easily.

 Reading this guide should save you a lot of time in the long run.
 The appendix at the end is targetted at particularly enthusiastic readers.